dbj-systems/dbj--nanolib/docs/valstat.md

 In the core structure, both Value and Status are optional.
 They might be or might not be present in the structure returned.
 For the consuming code, this renders four (4) possible states at the consuming site.

 1. EMPTY
-    1. If both value AND status are empty that is an state acceptable in some scenarios
+    1. Both value AND status empty, are acceptable in some scenarios
 2. INFO
     1. if both value AND status are not empty that is an info state.
 3. OK